 Remember Christmas time when you were little?
 The tingling feeling you got when you unwrapped presents from under the Christmas tree?
 That was a moment of sheer excitement.
 Nothing could take your eyes off those shiny presents.

 The same mechanism works today when you’re older and wearing a tie.
 When you order a package from Amazon or eBay (or any e-commerce shop in general), you expect it to look great.
 You look at the box and “judge the book by its cover”.
-It’s a whole experience that you want to cherish.
+It’s an experience that you want to cherish from start to finish.

 And if it’s a memorable one, you will buy from that brand again.